-God also prophesied that people who were determined to follow satan would hate the Deliverer,1 though for a human being to do that defies common sense.
+God also prophesied that the seed of the Serpent (people who were determined to follow satan) would hate the Deliverer (the seed of the woman),1 though for a human being to do that defies common sense.
 It's like sending a helicopter to rescue someone from the roof of a burning skyscraper, and they yell to the rescue worker, "Get that thing out of here!
 I hate helicopters!"
 The rescue worker yells back, "But it's the only way to save you!"
 The reply comes, "I don't care!
 I'll get out of this mess on my own!"
 Then they jump from the roof.

 A sign of the coming Deliverer was the sacrifice of animals, innocent from sin (unlike Man), and these sacrifices would serve as a reminder of the promise.
 It drove home to Adam and Eve what they had done when they saw innocent, living creatures meet with death on their behalf.

 These were their friends that had gambolled after them in adoration, whom they had engaged in hilarious playtimes, animals that had earnestly and loyally obeyed their commands.
-It horrified Adam and Eve to see the animals killed, the skins stripped off those bodies to make garments to cover their nakedness, the meat sliced up to be splayed upon a rock, then burned, and to even eat some of the meat to acknowledge that the sacrifice was made on their behalf.
+It horrified Adam and Eve to see their animal friends killed, the skins stripped off their bodies to make garments to cover their nakedness, the meat sliced up to be splayed upon a rock, then burned, and to even eat some of the meat to acknowledge that the sacrifice was made on their behalf.
 Until then, they had been fully vegetarian and the idea of eating an animal was absolutely shocking.

 Through this ceremony, God helped them realize that they could not cover their spiritual nakedness before Him through their own efforts, as symbolized by the aprons of fig leaves that they made for themselves, but they needed to rely on what the Deliverer would do for them some day.
 Only by the shedding of His innocent blood would there be any remission of sin.
 By putting their faith in God's promise of salvation, they were able to find their way back into an intimate relationship with God, no longer taking it for granted anymore as they had before.

-After they were garbed with the skins, Adam and Eve were driven from the garden so that they could not eat from the Tree of Life.
+They were garbed with the skins, another thing that shocked them.
+It represented the need to be covered with the righteousness of the Sinless One.
+Adam and Eve were then driven from the garden so that they could not eat from the Tree of Life.
 They had lost the privilege.
 Also, it would have locked them into their sin, if they had eaten of it.
 None of their children would have died, and then the Deliverer would not have a body that could be put to death for the sins of Mankind.

 Adam and Eve and their offspring would have been forever burdened with their sins and locked into sinning, the burden becoming weightier and weightier until they were driven to complete insanity.
 They would have been forever separated from God and never again know love.
 Earth would have very shortly become total Hell.
 I think that it is also likely that the minute they ate from the Tree of Life, they would have felt like their bodies were on fire, because of the holiness of the fruit, and the pain would never stop.